maranomynet/mithril-mu/README.md

 **Notes:**

- 1. The transformed attribute is removed from the virtual element's `attrs` map to keep the rendered DOM as clean as possible.
+ 1. The transformed attribute is removed from the virtual node's `attrs` map to keep the rendered DOM as clean as possible.
 If you do want the attribute to appear in the DOM, you must explicitly add it back to the `attrs` object – like so:

     ```js
     µ.attrs.onclick = function (vnode, handler, attrs) {